pixelzery/pixelzery.github.io/web/_drafts/2018-08-16-this-website.markdown

 {% include youtube id='cJgHSf5PfWM' %}

-Simply put, I traversed through all of the commits pushed to the repository with [Git](https://git-scm.com/) and built then screenshotted each update with the help of [Selenium](https://www.seleniumhq.org/) in this script I made:
+Simply put, I traversed through all of the commits pushed to the repository with [Git](https://git-scm.com/) and built then screenshotted each update with the help of [Selenium](https://www.seleniumhq.org/) and overlayed some commit information with [PIL](https://python-pillow.org/) in this script I made:

 ```python
 import os